NCEAS/oss-lessons/version-control/1-git-basics.md

 **And repeat!!**

-Everytime you create a new snapshot, you add the new version of the file to the database, while keeping all the previous versions in the database.
+Every time you create a new snapshot, you add the new version of the file to the database, while keeping all the previous versions in the database.
 It creates an history that is like a graph that you can navigate:

 <img style="align: left;width: 200px;" src=images/version-graph_mattJones.png />